learn-co-curriculum/hs-strings-mini-lab/README.md

   type: lab
 ---

-### String methods
-Create a new file called `strings.rb` and write your answers in that file.

-### What will the string methods below do?

-**Not sure?** Open up your terminal and type `irb` to start up interactive ruby.
-Then copy and paste the line of code and hit enter to see what gets output.
+## String Methods Interactive Practive
+???
+### Part 1 - Testing string methods: What will each of these lines of code return?

-1. puts "i am super excited about coding!".upcase
+?: puts "i am super excited about coding!".upcase
+[-]

-2. puts "racecar".reverse
+?: puts "racecar".reverse
+[-]

-3. puts "Hi!
+?: puts "Hi!
 My name is, Joe".swapcase
+[-]

-4. puts "short string".length
+?: puts "short string".length
+[-]

-5. puts "backwards".reverse.upcase
+?: puts "backwards".reverse.upcase
+[-]

-### Now it's your turn to use string methods.
+#### Now it's your turn to use string methods.
-6. Get enthusiastic about ruby!
-Print out "I love ruby" in all caps.
+?: Get enthusiastic about ruby!
+How do I print out "I love ruby" in all caps?
+[-]

-7. Print out how long this sentence is: "This is a pretty long string.
+?: Use a method to print out how long this sentence is: "This is a pretty long string.
 I wonder how long it is?"
+[-]

-8. It's backwards day!
-Print your name backwards.
+?: It's backwards day!
+How would you print "backwards" backwards?
+[-]

-9. Wouldn't it be great if there was a string method that always wrote out your name with the first letter capitalized?
-There is!
-Print it out.
+?: Wouldn't it be great if there was a string method that always capitalized the first letter of each word?
+There is! "make it capitalize the first letter of each word in this string!"
+[-]

-10. How much do we love ruby?
+?: How much do we love "Ruby"?
 So much that we want to say it in all caps AND backwards.
+How would you do this?
+[-]

+???